thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 * Purpose: Unknown
 * Notes:
 	* Can house model data (converting extension to .mdl can allow viewing as a model in 3D software but isn't guaranteed to work)
+* Structure:
+	* 0x20 - Start of offset list for other formats associated with this

 ===================================================================
 * Tentative Name: It's Not Some magic Again